-Total Fund Balances - Governmental Funds \$ 4,288,485 Amounts reported for governmental activities in the different because: Statement of Net Position are Interest paid in advance as part of a refunding bon outflows of resources in the governmental activities interest expense over the remaining life of the new de and systematically charged to shorter. , 224,833 Bond insurance premiums are amortized over the life activities. e of the bonds in governmental 120,007 Capital assets used in governmental activities are not therefore, are not reported as assets in the government 40,790,624 Deferred inflows of resources related to property tax revenues and penalty and interest receivable on delinquent taxes for the 2019 and prior tax levies became part of recognized revenue in the governmental activities of the District.
-78,640 Certain liabilities are not due and payable in the current period and, therefore, are not reported as liabilities in the governmental funds.
-These liabilities at year end consist of: Due to Developer \$ (10,907,390) Accrued Interest Payable (475,306) Bonds Payable (49,618,482) (61,001,178)
+Total Fund Balances - Governmental Funds \$ 4,288,485 Amounts reported for governmental activities in the St different because: tatement of Net Position are Interest paid in advance as part of a refunding bond outflows of resources in the governmental activities as interest expense over the remaining life of the new debt nd systematically charged to shorter.
+224,833 Bond insurance premiums are amortized over the life of of the bonds in governmental activities.
+C C 120,007 Capital assets used in governmental activities are not cu therefore, are not reported as assets in the governmental 40,790,624 Deferred inflows of resources related to property tax interest receivable on delinquent taxes for the 2019 and of recognized revenue in the governmental activities of t 78,640 Certain liabilities are not due and payable in the current reported as liabilities in the governmental funds.
+These of: Due to Developer \$ (10,907,390) Accrued Interest Payable (475,306) Bonds Payable (49,618,482) (61,001,178) Total Net Position - Governmental Activities \$ (15,498,589)